t0-ot/Amelia-Announcer-for-TF2/README.md

 <img align=right src="https://pbs.twimg.com/media/E4In0eSXEAEyok1.png" width="268" height="325" />

-## ⚠️ **WARNING** ⚠️ This pack *_barely_ contains any lines at the moment!*
+## ⚠️ **WARNING** ⚠️ This is the Experimental branch here are no lines at the moment but it will have soon

-## This is the development branch, please use the main branch if you want a stable experience!

-Ever dreamed of Amelia Watson as your Announcer in TF2?
-Well, wait no more!
-You can now live your Ame Announcer dreams with this pack!

-This Announcer pack uses the announcer voicelines from Paladins.
+This is the Experimental branch, lines are pulled from Amelia's VODs instead of paladins, this branch maybe scraped due to the difficulty but we'll see.